-COVID19 is wreaking havoc on the world economy, impacting multiple industries.
+COVID19 has wreaked havoc on the world’s economy, impacting multiple industries.
 One sector that has been adversely hit is the payments industry.
 The Coronavirus has drastically changed payment habits, as consumers shift to digital channels to reduce the risk of infection from handling cash.

-The payments world will undoubtedly need to change/adjust post-COVID19.
+The payments world had to undoubtedly changed/adjusted post-COVID19.
 Here are six ways COVID19 will impact payments.

-1. A overriding shift towards a cashless society
+1. An overriding shift toward a cashless society

 At the outset of COVID19 it became apparent that paper money was a transmitter of the Corona.
 The WHO recommended using contactless payments to support controlling the virus.
 Moreover, COVID19 destabilized the use of cash by forcing many retailers to shut their doors and sell entirely through contactless channels.

 For these reasons, the pandemic has shifted consumer behavior to contactless payments big time.
 While cash will probably continue to subside, the contactless payment revolution is well on its way.